jiangming1/fil/documentation/en/api-v0-methods.md

 proposal.
 This method of approval can be used to ensure you only approve exactly the transaction you think you are.
 It takes the following params: <multisig address>, <proposed message ID>, <proposer address>, <recipient address>, <value to transfer>,
-<sender address of the approve msg>, <method to call in the approved message>, <params to include in the proposed message>
+<sender address of the approve msg>, <method to call in the proposed message>, <params to include in the proposed message>

 Perms: sign